10 Tips for Planning a Great Training Session

 - Explore: Usually a group activity, this phase focuses on helping attendees understand and develop new skills.

-- Explain: As an organizer and trainer, emphasize why the previous stage was relevant for this session and for your greater goal.
+- Explain: As an organizer and trainer, emphasize why the previous stage was relevant for this session and your greater goal.

 - Evaluate: This stage applies to organizers and attendees alike.
 Both must conclude and internalize the lessons learned throughout.

-If you follow this in your training session structure or even also provide this to the students for their training materials you will ensure a better structured session.
+If you follow this in your training session structure or even also provide this to the students for their training materials you will ensure a better-structured session.
 For instance, begin with a problem —the learning objectives you have established from performing a needs test.
 Your training session should answer these problems by teaching every attendee something they didn’t already know, providing them with new skills, and helping them to do their jobs better.

 For the attendees, training materials will guide the session, making different parts of the training session digestible.
 Providing training materials for the attendees also allows them to revisit the information on their own time.

-6. A Clear, Digestible Presentation
+6. Deliver a Clear, Digestible Presentation

 The presentation you deliver is the most important training material you will produce.
 It guides your whole training session, both as an organizer and for your attendees.
 When it comes to planning your training presentation outline, detail is key.